simeononsecurity/simeononsecurity.ch/content/articles/what-is-system-administration/index.md

 - **Virtualization**: Knowledge of virtualization technologies, such as VMware and Hyper-V, and the ability to install, configure, and maintain virtualized environments.

+______

 ## The Future of System Administration

-The field of system administration is rapidly evolving, and new technologies are emerging that are changing the way that systems are managed and maintained.
+**The field of system administration is rapidly evolving**, and new technologies are emerging that are changing the way that systems are managed and maintained.
 Some of the trends that are shaping the future of system administration include:

 - **Cloud Platforms**: Cloud platforms, such as Amazon Web Services (AWS) and Microsoft Azure, are becoming increasingly popular for hosting and managing systems and applications.